wandb/docs/docs/guides/launch/setup-launch-sagemaker.md

 (A) is faster per-job and works well with existing CI systems, while (B), once set up, can offer some simplicity to ML Engineers rapidly iterating over training code.

-For (B), you will need to provide additional information to your launch agent configuration allowing it to build.
-For more information, see [Advanced agent set up](./setup-agent-advanced.md).

 ### Gather information about S3, ECR, and Sagemaker IAM roles